jens-maus/node-unifi/README.md

 * make sure your application can deal with NodeJS [Promises](https://nodejs.dev/learn/understanding-javascript-promises) as all node-unifi API functions return proper Promises allowing to use `.then()`/`.catch()` or `async`/`await` statements for synchronous processing of events (see Examples) rather than expecting callback functions, forcing you to nest them properly.
 * eliminate the previously necessary `site` function argument required when calling a node-unifi function.
 Now you can either use the `{ site: 'my site' }` argument when passing contructor options to node-unifi or you switch to a different site using `unifi.opts.site='my site'` before calling a node-unifi API function.
 * as the API functions had been changed to work on a single site only, make sure your app is changed so that it expects a single site JSON return dataset only.
 * The new version by default verifies SSL connections and certificates.
-To restore the behaviour of the old version set "sslverify: false" in the constructor options
+To restore the behaviour of the old version set `sslverify: false` in the constructor options

 ## References
 This nodejs package/class uses functionality/Know-How gathered from different third-party projects: